MCP Tool Surface Drift Sentinel

 - source artifacts used to build the pack

-That lets a hosted MCP gateway answer a hard buyer question: “Can you prove this production tool list is the one we reviewed?”
+That lets a hosted MCP gateway answer a hard reviewer question: “Can you prove this production tool list is the one we reviewed?”

 Industry alignment